SchedulesDirect/mfdb-json/README.md

 #mfdb-json

-mythfilldatabase grabber for the Schedules Direct JSON service.
+Grabber for the Schedules Direct JSON service.

 This file serves as in index to the various versions of the grabber and the server API that they support.

+While originally created for MythTV, it can also function as a stand-alone grabber.

+#Current

+API-20140530

 #Deprecated

 API-20131021

-#Current

-API-20140530

 #Beta